chris-townsend/PP4-Kitchen_Tales/README.md

 - Create requirements.txt file
 - Create three directories in the main directory; media, storage and templates.
 - Create a file named "Procfile" in the main directory and add the following: web: gunicorn project-name.wsgi

-### Deploy
-- NB: Ensure in Django settings, DEBUG is False
-- Go to the deploy tab on Heroku and connect to GitHub, then to the required repository.
-- Scroll to the bottom of the deploy page and either click Enable Automatic Deploys for automatic deploys or Deploy Branch to deploy manually.
-Manually deployed branches will need re-deploying each time the repo is updated.
-- Click View to view the deployed site.

-The site is now live and operational.

 ***